100-m/nx.digital/doc/project_life_cycle.md

   * add the others funds

 ## Definition of done:
-* All funds are added.
+* All funds are added